-An analogous measure can be defined for temperature, called the effective heat index (EHI) with the daily maximum temperature T{max} and k = 49 instead of k = 365 days.
-For the effective temperature, the value of 49 was determined as the lag where the autocorrelation function equals 0.5 (see Sedlmeier et al. (2016)).
+An analogous measure can be defined for temperature, called the EHI, with the daily maximum temperature T{max} and k = 49 instead of k = 365 d.
+For the effective temperature, the value of 49 was determined as the lag where the autocorrelation function equals 0.5 (see SedImeier et al., 2016).

-One problem in connection with EDI/EHI and many other extreme indices is that they are defined at points, whereas for extremes, one is interested in area information.
-As mentioned in the introduction, this is one of the advantges of RCNs.
-For the comparison of the (area-wise) RCN metrics with the (point-wise) EDI/EHI, we calculated an area and seasonal average of the EDI from the area averaged effective precipitation and of the EHI from the area averaged effective T{max} ; to account for the smoothing of extremes due to this averaging, for a given year, season and region we define droughts as extreme when the spatially and temporally averaged EDI is less than -1, and heat events as extreme when the spatially and temporally averaged EHI is larger than +1.
+A problem in connection with EDI or EHI and many other extreme indices is that they are defined at points, whereas, for extremes, one is interested in area information.
+As mentioned in the introduction, this is one of the advantages of RCNs.
+For a comparison of the (area-wise) RCN metrics with the (point-wise) EDI and/or EHI, we calculated an areal and seasonal average of the EDI from the area-averaged effective precipitation and of the EHI from the area-averaged effective T{max} ; to account for the smoothing of extremes due to this averaging for a given year, season and region, we define droughts as extreme when the spatially and temporally averaged EDI is less than -1 and heat events as extreme when the spatially and temporally averaged EHI is larger than +1.
 We are aware that there is a certain arbitrariness in this definition.
-We try to reduce this arbitrariness by considering also other indices when there are large differences between EDI/EHI and RCN metrics or by relaxing the threshold in cases where EDI/EHI or RCN metrics are close to the threshold ("border cases").
+We try to reduce this arbitrariness by also considering other indices when there are large differences between EDI and/or EHI and RCN metrics or by relaxing the threshold in cases where EDI and/or EHI or RCN metrics are close to the threshold (i.e. border cases).

 Valuable sources of information on the occurrence of extremes are Hannaford et al. (2011), Parry et al. (2012) and Spinoni et al. (2015).
 Hannaford et al. (2011) provide a detailed analysis, based on precipitation and runoff observations, of drought events (meteorological and hydrological) for several regions in Europe, among them subregions of Germany for the period 1961 to 2005.
-We will refer mainly to this dataset to complement our comparison with EDI.
-For heat waves, we will refer to Kornhuber et al. (2019), Vautard et al. (2007), Vautard et al. (2020), Zschenderlein et al. (2019), Russo et al. (2015) and Luterbacher et al. (2004).
+We will refer mainly to this data set to complement our comparison with EDI.
+For heatwaves, we will refer to Kornhuber et al. (2019), Vautard et al. (2007), Vautard et al. (2020), Zschenderlein et al. (2019), Russo et al. (2015) and Luterbacher et al. (2004).